-There are a total of 80 places available on the Access courses for mature students and school leavers in NUI Galway.
-There are a further 40 places available in Sligo, 30 places available in Ballinasloe and 20 places in Connemara.
+There are a total of 80 places available on the Access courses for mature students and school leavers in University of Galway.
+There are a further 40 places available in Sligo, 30 places available in Tuam and 20 places in Connemara.
 Unfortunately there is a lot of demand for these places so we cannot offer places to everyone who applies.

 5. How much does it cost to do an Access course?

-At the moment, the costs of the courses are borne by NUI Galway, contingent upon funding.
+At the moment, the costs of the courses are borne by University of Galway, contingent upon funding.
 This means that Access courses are free.

 However, there is a cost to complete the part-time Diploma in Foundation Studies (Business), and the part-time Diploma in Foundation Studies (Science, Technology and Engineering).
 If employed, the cost for the year is €380; if unemployed, the cost is €60.

 6. Will there be any financial support available to me if I do an Access course?